simolus3/drift/docs/docs/Examples/relationships.md

 ---

-title: Many-to-many relationships
+title: Many-to-Many
-description: An example that models a shopping cart system with drift.
+description: Handling many-to-many relationships in drift

 ---

-Since drift is a relational database library and not an ORM, it doesn't automatically fetch relationships between entities for you.
-Instead, it gives you the tool to manually write the joins needed to express more complex queries efficiently.
+Drift, being a relational database library and not an ORM, does not provide built-in support for many-to-many relationships.
+Instead, it gives you the tools to manually write the necessary joins to express more complex queries efficiently.

-This example shows how to do that with a complex many-to-many relationship by implementing a database for an online shop.
-In particular, we'll focus on how to model shopping carts in SQL.
+This example demonstrates how to handle a complex many-to-many relationship by creating a database for an online shop.
+Specifically, we will explore how to represent shopping carts in SQL.

-Here, there is a many-to-many relationship between shopping carts and products:
-A product can be in many shopping carts at the same time, and carts can of course contain more than one product too.
+In this scenario, there exists a many-to-many relationship between shopping carts and products.
+A product can be present in multiple shopping carts simultaneously, and a cart can contain multiple products as well.

-In sqlite3, there are two good ways to model many-to-many relationships between tables:
+There are 2 ways to model many-to-many relationships in SQL:

-1. The traditional way of using a third table storing every combination of products and carts.
-2. A more modern way might be to store product IDs in a shopping cart as a JSON array.
+1. Using a 3rd *through* table that stores the relationships between the two entities.
+   This is the traditional way to model many-to-many relationships in SQL.

+2. Store the many side of the relationship as a JSON array in the one side.
+   This approach is more flexible and can be more efficient for certain queries.

-The two approaches have different upsides and downsides.
-With the traditional relational way, it's easier to ensure data integrity (by, for instance, deleting product references out of shopping carts when a product is deleted).
+Both methods have their merits and drawbacks.
+The conventional relational approach offers stronger data integrity safeguards.
+For example, it allows for automatic removal of product references from shopping carts when a product is deleted.

-On the other hand, queries are easier to write with JSON structures.
-Especially when the order of products in the shopping cart is important as well, a JSON list is very helpful since rows in a table are unordered.
+Conversely, JSON structures simplify query writing.
+This is particularly beneficial when the sequence of products in a shopping cart matters, as JSON lists inherently maintain order, unlike rows in a relational table.

 Picking the right approach is a design decision you'll have to make.
 This page describes both approaches and highlights some differences between them.

 ## Common setup